chinamike65/hugo-tuolesi/content/book4/book4en.md

 50

-After doing good deeds, one wonders whether there is such a great reward as the Buddhist scriptures say, and whether doing evil deeds really has evil rewards, etc. It will make it difficult for the roots of good deeds to arise, and the practice will become more and more difficult, and it cannot be achieved. .
+After doing good deeds, one wonders whether there is such a great reward as the Buddhist scriptures say, and whether doing evil deeds really has evil rewards, etc. It will make it difficult for the roots of good deeds to arise, and the practice will become more and more difficult, and it cannot be successful.

-The big doubt is to doubt the Three Jewels, to doubt the cause and effect.
+The big doubt is to doubt the Three Jewels, to doubt the truth of cause and effect.

 Many beginners and Buddhists have had this kind of thought.

 In the past, there was a teacher named Zunzhi Sangge, who practiced very well and met Manjushri Bodhisattva at the age of sixteen.

 He was very poor at that time, and sometimes it was difficult to maintain three meals a day.
-Only some corals and corals left by his family were more valuable.
+Some corals and shells left by his family were his only valuable.

 Once, when he saw Manjushri Bodhisattva again, he asked the Bodhisattva: "Manjushri Bodhisattva, I am so poor, I can't guarantee three meals a day, how can I practice in the future?"

-Manjushri Bodhisattva said: "You first put Sell ​​the coral and make offerings to the Three Jewels, and then I will take you there to find the treasure."
+Manjushri Bodhisattva said: "First sell ​​the coral and make offerings to the Three Jewels, and then I will take you to find a great treasure."

-After listening to the words of Manjushri, he sold the coral, took the money, and offered it to the monk.
+After hearing the words of Manjushri, he sold the coral, took the money, and offered it to a monk.

-Then he was taken to a cave by Manjushri Bodhisattva, and the Bodhisattva said: "This is the treasure, you can practice here well, that's all.
+Then he was taken to a cave by Manjushri Bodhisattva, and the Bodhisattva said: "This is the treasure, you can practice well here, that's all."

-"He listened to the Bodhisattva's words and practiced in the cave with peace of mind.
+He listened to the Bodhisattva's words and practiced in the cave with peace of mind.

-After insisting on this for a few months, I don't know why, but slowly, everyone at the foot of the mountain knew that there was a master here who was in retreat, and he kept feeding him and supporting him.
+After insisting on this for a few months, no one knows why, but slowly, everyone living at the foot of the mountain knew that there was a master here who was in retreat, and they kept feeding him and supporting him.

-He thought it was very strange, so he asked Wen-shu Bodhisattva: "My practice in the past was also good, why am I still so poor?
+He thought it was very strange, so he asked Manjushri Bodhisattva: "My practice in the past was also good, why am I still so poor?
 Why do people make offerings to me after offering sacrifices to the monks?"

-Wen-shu Bodhisattva said: "Your He was also a practitioner in his previous life, but he lived by stealing things, and even stealing things while reciting the Manjushri mantra.
+ Manjushri Bodhisattva said: "You were also a practitioner in his previous life, but you lived by stealing things, and even stealing things while reciting the Manjushri mantra.

-Good and evil, the karma is not bad at all, if you stole in the past life, you will be poor in this life;
+Good or evil, the karma is not bad at all, if you stole in a past life, you will be poor in this life;

 If you recite a lot of Manjushri mantras, you will be able to see Manjushri in person.

-However, even if you can see me, I can't make you no longer poor, I can only teach you to sell the coral and make offerings to the monks, your blessings will increase, and naturally someone will come to support you. "
+However, even if you can see me, I can't make you no rich, I can only teach you to sell the coral and make offerings to the monks, your blessings will increase, and naturally someone will come to support you. "

-A master who can see Manjushri is so poor that he can't eat, and he is full of three meals.
+A master who can see Manjushri is so poor that he can't eat, and then he is full of three meals.
 How can this happen?
-It is because the blessings are different.
-Master Zunzhi Sanger has the blessing of practicing the Dharma, but not the blessing of abundance.
+It is because the merits are different.
+Master Zunzhi Sanger has the merit of practicing the Dharma, but not the reward of abundance.

 The causes and conditions of each kind of result are different.
 The causes of Dharma practice, the causes of abundance, the causes of longevity, and the causes of health all exist separately.

-Some people will live a long life, but will lack wealth all their lives, because there is no, the reason for getting rich;
+Some people will live a long life, but will lack wealth all their lives, because the reason for getting rich is not there;

-Some people are very rich, but they are short-lived, because there is no reason for longevity;
+Some people are very rich, but they have short lives, because there is no reason for longevity;

 Some people are rich and healthy, but they are stupid because they have no wisdom.